pretorh/lfs-notes/steps/0-setup.md

 Create partitions, add filesystems, and mount the partitions in `$LFS`

 You can use `scripts/sudo.sh <command>` to run commands as `sudo`, with the `LFS` environment variable set for root

-# 3. Sources

-See general notes to copy sources over ssh.

 ## Setup the sources directory